wellness day sessions for adults

 Sleep is an essential therapeutic component of human physiology.
 Getting enough good quality sleep supports daily cognition function, productivity and a positive outlook, and also promotes longer-term physical and mental health.

 Research shows that employees sleeping less than 6 hours take more sick leave every year than those sleeping 7 hours.
-To help participants achieve healthy and restful sleep, this workshop incorporates both evidence-based information and a range of practical strategies covering:
+T

 This comprehensive session covers a range of tools and evidence-based strategies to help employees improve their sleep quality & daytime energy, covering: